Beal’s – the men, the grill, the legend

 One summer, Creighton’s enrollment was so high that Walt didn’t want to close Beal’s for those three months.
 Johnny Knolla — who had, mind you, recently played in the NFL before serving in the U.S. Army during WWII — was back at Creighton working on his education degree.
 He agreed to keep Beal’s running until Walt returned.

-Walt “retired” in 1958, passing the torch (or, at least, the spatula) to his son-in-law Howard Fiedler, though Walt stuck around the grill for many years after.
+Walt “retired” in 1958, passing the torch (or, rather, the spatula) to his son-in-law Howard Fiedler, though Walt stuck around the grill for many years after.
 Sometimes he put on an apron and helped out when the crowds picked up and they were short-staffed.
 Or he’d sit at his stool greeting/harassing regulars as they walked in.

 Walt Beal